 Düsseldorf is the capital of North-Rhine –Westphalia, the most densely populated federal state of Germany.
-The city itself has a population of approximately 590 000.
-Today Düsseldorf is an important centre for trade, administration and the service industries.
-The city has been chosen as headquarters for many multinational companies and host for many international trade fairs such as IDEGO Fashion Fairs.
+The city itself has a population of over 600 000.
+Today Düsseldorf is an important centre for fashion, trade, administration and the service industries.
+The city has been chosen as headquarters for many multinational companies and host for many international trade fairs such as DRUPA fair (the no. 1 for print and crossmedia solutions).
 It is a very multicultural and cosmopolitan city and world famous architects such as Frank Gehry have left their traces here.
-Düsseldorf is a centre for chic hotels, fashion showrooms, telecom companies, media and advertising agencies and offers an exciting nightlife.
-Fashion lovers as well as antique lovers will find all they need on the famous KO (Konigsallee), one of Germany’s best-known shopping streets.
+Lots of festival/ local activities such as Carnival, Japan day and Metro Marathon take place every year.
+Düsseldorf is a centre for chic hotels, fashion showrooms, telecom companies, media (mainly at the Media harbor area) and advertising agencies and offers an exciting nightlife.
+Fashion lovers as well as antique lovers will find all they need on the famous KÖ (Königsallee), one of Germany’s best-known shopping streets.

 local business etiquette and customs

 In general for most Germans life consists of two largely separate areas: their professional life and their private life.
 In professional life, cool correctness is the order of the day.
 In private, they like to be easy-going and informal.
 Being on time and following the rules will make your life much easier.
-In Düsseldorf people are very international, very friendly and mostly smiling, and 70 % speak at least a little English.
+In Düsseldorf people are very international (lots of Asian cultures based here), known for being friendly (the Rhine area is well known for their open minded and friendliness approach) and 70% speak at least a little English.

 TRAVEL AND TRANSPORT